Study in USA

 Students can get different types of PR in France after study in 2025, including:

-Student Resident Permit: This is the permit that students have initially.
+Student Resident Permit: This is the permit that students initially have.
 It allows them to study in France.

 Temporary Resident Permit: This permit allows students to stay in France for a limited time after studying here.

-Permanent resident permit: This permit grant students the freedom to live, work, and travel freely in France.
+Permanent resident permit: This permit grants students the freedom to live, work, and travel freely in France.

 As an international candidate, there are many ways to get PR in France.
-The standard route is the long-term resident status route, where you can apply for France PR process after living in the country for 5 years as a resident in the categories of education or employment.
-There are other ways family reunification, residency by investment, etc.
+The standard route is the long-term resident status route, where you can apply for the France PR process after living in the country for 5 years as a resident in the categories of education or employment.
+There are other ways, such as family reunification, residency by investment, etc.

 The eligibility for PR in France in 2025 depends on several factors such as:

-You must live in France for at least five years and meet certain criteria, such as having a stable income, a job offer letter, proficiency in English language, and integration in the French society.
+You must live in France for at least five years and meet certain criteria, such as having a stable income, a job offer letter, proficiency in the English language, and integration into French society.

 Below are the documents required to apply for PR in France for Indians.
 Keep all the applicable documents ready for a smooth application process for France Permanent Residence for Indian students.